This Is How You Ex: Ariana Grande Showed

 "They heard it before it came out," she wrote in reply to a tweet about Big Sean and Ricky Alvarez.
 (The original tweet joked that Sean and Alvarez would be shocked to hear their names in it.)

 "Thank U, Next," a response to Grande's breakup from SNL's Pete Davidson, is Grande's breakup manifesto — a sort of Definitely, Maybe of the pop variety.
 (Or, if we want to go deeper, a Lovesick.)
 In opening verse of the song, Grande lists her ex-boyfriends, checking them off as if she were going down a list.
 First, she lists Big Sean, born Sean Anderson, whom she dated from 2014 - 2015.
 Next up is Ricky Alvarez, Grande's backup dancer whom she dated in 2016.
 Briefly, she mentions Davidson, to whom she was engaged for almost a full summer.
 Finally, she mentions Mac Miller, whom she calls by his full name Malcolm, on the track.
-None of this came as a surprise, though — she played it for Alvarez, Anderson, and Davidson before the song's arrival Saturday night.
+None of this came as a surprise, though — apparently, she played it for at least Alvarez and Anderson before it came out.

 Davidson, for his part, reportedly canceled a Grande-themed SNL sketch Saturday night after a joke in an episode promo went mildly viral.
 Either that, or he heard that Grande was writing a gracious, celebratory pop song about their relationship, and he felt he should maybe take that route, too.
 Now, that's how you be an ex!